RajLabMSSM/Genotype_QC_Pipeline_2.0/README.md

 ### Step 2:
 Edit `config.yaml` as necessary:
-- inFolder - input folder containing all vcf files
+- inFolder - the input folder containing all input files.
-- suffix - keep as .vcf.gz for now
+- suffix - options are 'vcf' or 'plink' depending on the input file type.
+Keep as 'vcf' for now, support for plink input will come soon!
-- outFolder - output folder where you want the cleaned data to be stored
+- outFolder - the output folder where you want the output to go.
 - data_name - name your dataset.
 All files will be concatted into one with this name.
+The final output will consist of files named <data_name>.MAF.vcf.gz and the like.

 All other configurations allow you to keep intermediate files and change filtering thresholds for QC.
 They are all defined inside `config.yaml`

 ### Step 3:
 Edit `cluster.yaml` file as necessary.
 This file is used to specfiy resources when submitting a snakemake job to the cluster.
-Tip: Really only worry about `queue`, `mem`, and `time`
+Tip: Really only worry about `queue`, `mem`, and `time`.
+You could probably leave the whole thing as is.

 ### Step 4:
 Running the Pipeline